Information for Newcomers and Guests:

 May God bless you,

-Welcome!
 Registration forms for new parishioners can be found on the table just inside the entrance to the Church.
-Once you have filled them out, they can be dropped off at mailbox for the main office, located just down the sidewalk to the left of the church.
+Once you have filled them out, meet our staff during the office hours and get things done.

 Join us for Holy Mass: We welcome all newcomers, whether you are familiar with the Catholic Mass or not.
 You can find a list of the normal Mass and Confession times on this website.
 Please check the latest bulletin, as there are sometimes changes to the normal schedule.